 Ariz.
 Rev. Stat.
-Ann. § 28-730 is amended by adding subsection (D), which reads as follows:

-D. The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Department of Transportation.
+Ann. § 28-730 is amended by adding subsection (D), which reads as follows: D. The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Department of Transportation.
 The department shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.
 Arkansas

-In April 2017, Arkansas enacted legislation to authorize automated truck platooning by exempting vehicles equipped with "driver-assistive truck platooning systems" from FTC rules.
-Operators are required to submit an operating plan to the State Highway Commission, which then has 45 days to reject the plan.
+In April 2017, Arkansas enacted legislation to authorize automated truck platooning by exempting vehicles equipped with "driver-assistive truck platooning systems" from FTC rules.13 Operators are required to submit an operating plan to the State Highway Commission, which then has 45 days to reject the plan.
 However, as this exemption only applies to heavy trucks, it could be improved to authorize platooning for all vehicle classes.
-In addition, the operating plan submission and approval requirement is unnecessary and should be abolished.

 Citation: Ark.
 Code § 27-51-305

 Following-Too-Closely Rule Types by Vehicle Class

 Cars: Reasonable and prudent

 Heavy Trucks: Distance, 200 feet

 Caravans: Undefined

 Strong Amendment:

 Ark.
-Code § 27-51-305 is amended by adding subsection (c), which reads as follows: (c) The preceding subsections do not apply to the operator of any non-leading vehicle traveling in a procession of vehicles if the speed of each vehicle is automatically coordinated.
+Code § 27-51-305 is amended by striking subsections (c) and (d) and adding new subsection (c), which reads as follows: (c) The preceding subsections do not apply to the operator of any non-leading vehicle traveling in a procession of vehicles if the speed of each vehicle is automatically coordinated.
 Weak Amendment:

 Ark.
-Code § 27-51-305 is amended by adding subsection (c), which reads as follows:

-(c) The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the State Highway Commission.
-The commission shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.

-&lt;sup>11 MOTOR VEHICLES-AUTONOMOUS TECHNOLOGY-TESTING, 2017 Arkansas Laws Act 797 (H.B.
+Code § 27-51-305 is amended by striking subsections (c) and (d) and adding new subsection (c), which reads as follows: (c) The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the State Highway Commission.
+The commission shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles. ^{13.
+2017} Arkansas Laws Act 797 (H.B.
 1754).
 California

+In October 2017, California extended the California Department of Transportation (Caltrans) platooning test pilot until January 1, 2020.14 It had originally been set to expire January 1, 2018.
+Outside of the Caltrans test pilot, platooning operations remain prohibited under the state's FTC rules.

 Citations

 Cars: Cal.
 Veh.
 Code § 21703

 Heavy Trucks: Cal.
 Veh.
 Code § 21704

 Caravans: Cal.
 Veh.
 Code § 21705

 Following-Too-Closely Rule Types by Vehicle Class

 Cars: Reasonable and prudent

 Heavy Trucks: Distance, 300 feet

 Caravans: Distance, 100 feet

 Strong Amendments:

 Cal.
 Veh.
 Code § 21703 is amended by adding the following sentence to the end of the section, which reads as follows: This section does not apply to the operator of any non-leading vehicle traveling in a procession of vehicles if the speed of each vehicle is automatically coordinated.
 Cal.
 Veh.
 Code § 21704 is amended by adding the following sentence to the end of the section, which reads as follows: This section does not apply to the operator of any non-leading vehicle traveling in a procession of vehicles if the speed of each vehicle is automatically coordinated.
 Cal.
 Veh.
-Code § 21705 is amended by adding the following sentence to the end of the section, which reads as follows: This section does not apply to the operator of any non-leading vehicle traveling in a procession of vehicles if the speed of each vehicle is automatically coordinated.
+Code § 21705 is amended by adding the following sentence to the end of the section, which reads as follows: This section does not apply to the operator of any non-leading vehicle traveling in a procession of vehicles if the speed of each vehicle is automatically coordinated. ^{14.
+2017} Cal.
+Legis.
+Serv.
+Ch.
+472 (A.B.
+669).
 Weak Amendments: